hagerstown/comprehensive-plan/content/02-introduction/03-town-government.md

 ##Land Use and Zoning Code

 An inventory of current land uses in Hagerstown is useful in making future land use decisions and changes to development ordinances.
 Land uses are typically divided into several categories: residential, commercial and business, industrial, public and quasi-public, farmland, and undeveloped land.

 **Residential**
 - Currently occupies the most land area in Hagerstown
-- Majority of housing is single-family detached units, developed in neighborhood blocks
+- Majority of housing is single-family detached units, developed into neighborhood blocks
 - Limited number of higher-density residences are available

 **Commercial**